PlunkyPoop/S3-DBO2-Portfolio/README.md

 While researching for some cultural differences I didn't find much, when reading a few post from developers working abroad or with different international teams they said that for the most part there are no differences only a language barrier and communication problems.
 </br>
 </br>
- <a href="https://www.quora.com/What-are-some-cultural-differences-between-programmers-around-the-world-which-affect-their-programs">What are some cultural differences between programmers around the world</a></br>